 - ATM fee: There may be a fee if you withdraw cash at an out-of-network ATM.
 You may even have to pay a surcharge to the bank that owns the ATM.

-- Check printing fee: Many banks offer free checks when you first open the account, but not all do.
+- Check-printing fee: Many banks offer free checks when you first open the account, but not all do.
 Even if you get free checks up front, you may need to pay a fee for future orders.

 - Inactivity fee: If you don’t use your checking account for a few months, some banks will charge you a fee for inactivity.

 - Overdraft fee: If you overdraw your account and the bank decides to cover the shortfall, it may charge an overdraft fee.
-More on how to avoid this fee in a bit.

-- Stop payment fee: If you use a check to pay for something and then change your mind, the bank can void the check for a fee.
+- Stop-payment fee: If you use a check to pay for something and then change your mind, the bank can void the check for a fee.

 Average bank account fees

 When you use your checking account, be careful of the fees that they charge.
-Here are average costs for the most common fees.
+Here are the average costs for the most common fees.